Amy Schneider

 Amy Schneider (born May 29, 1979) is an American writer and game show contestant.
-Winning 40 consecutive games on the quiz show Jeopardy! from November 2021 to January 2022 and the November 2022 Tournament of Champions, she holds the second-longest win streak in the program's history, behind only Ken Jennings (74 games), who hosted the show as she competed. and the fourth-highest winnings in regular-season play.
+Winning 40 consecutive games on the quiz show Jeopardy! from November 2021 to January 2022 and the November 2022 Tournament of Champions, she holds the second-longest win streak in the program's history, behind only Ken Jennings (74 games), who hosted the show as she competed.
+She has the fourth-highest winnings in regular-season play.
 Her streak is the longest win streak by a woman.
 She is the most successful woman and most successful transgender contestant ever to compete on the show, in terms of both the length of her streak and her $1.6 million in winnings.

 Schneider is known for her skill in the Final Jeopardy! round, having responded correctly 30 out of 41 times in her run.
 She lives in Oakland, California.
 Across all American game shows, she is the tenth-highest-earning contestant of all time.

 Early life

-Schneider grew up in Dayton, Ohio, and attended Chaminade-Julienne High School.
+Amy Schneider was born May 29, 1979 to Betty Jo Schneider and grew up in Dayton, Ohio and attended Chaminade-Julienne High School.
 In eighth grade, she was voted "Most likely to appear on Jeopardy!" by her classmates.
 She graduated from the University of Dayton with a degree in computer science.

 Career

 Jeopardy! streak

-Schneider's first victory occurred on the November 17, 2021, episode, dethroning five-day champion Andrew He.
+Schneider's first victory occurred on the November 17, 2021 episode, dethroning five-day champion Andrew He.
 In the following 14 games, she missed only one Final Jeopardy! question.
 She missed a second in her 16th win.
-In total, Schneider has won over $1 million on Jeopardy!, the fifth-most winnings of any contestant on the show in all play.
+In total, Schneider has won over $1 million on Jeopardy!, the fifth-highest amount of total winnings of any contestant on the show.
 Schneider is the first openly transgender contestant to qualify for the Tournament of Champions.
 Her winning streak came one year after Kate Freeman became the first openly transgender contestant to win on the show.
 Schneider, who viewed Freeman's victory and several other trans contestants' losing appearances on the show as inspiration, has described the significance of having a trans identity: "The fact is, I don't actually think about being trans all that often, and so when appearing on national television, I wanted to represent that part of my identity accurately: as important, but also relatively minor."
-Throughout her run on Jeopardy!, she expressed admiration for past champions Ken Jennings, James Holzhauer, Matt Amodio, and Julia Collins (the first woman to win 20 games in a row, at the time Jeopardy!s second-longest streak).
+Throughout her run on Jeopardy!, she expressed admiration for past champions Ken Jennings, James Holzhauer, Matt Amodio, and Julia Collins, the first woman to win 20 games in a row (Jeopardy!s second-longest streak at the time).
 On a January 2022 episode of Watch What Happens Live with Andy Cohen, Schneider said that she hoped Jennings would become the permanent host of the program, citing his comforting and empathetic presence.
 After surpassing Amodio's 38-game winning streak in the January 24, 2022, episode, Schneider took second place for the most consecutive wins in Jeopardy! history at 39, behind only Jennings's 74 consecutive wins.